Resources for Employees

-Drexel University is committed to providing employees who have disabilities with an equal opportunity to fully participate in the workplace, programs, and activities.
-Employees of Drexel University who have a disability and need accommodations in order to attain equal access must register with the Office of Disability Resources ("ODR").
-Registration includes six main components, which are all explained in more detail below:
+Drexel University is committed to providing employees who have disabilities with equal opportunities to fully participate in the workplace, programs and activities.
+Drexel employees who have a disability and need accommodations to attain equal access must register with Disability Resources.

 Request for Accommodations Form [PDF]

 Employees also need to submit documentation from a licensed medical professional that provides the following:

 - A diagnosis of the disability, which is an impairment and/or condition that substantially limits a major life activity for six months or longer.
 Temporary adjustments are also available for individuals with short-term impairments, such as those due to accident or injury.

 - A discussion of the impact of the diagnosis on the individual in the workplace.